 If you're looking for a sandwich instead, hit up Saigon Vietnamese for a banh mi (and consider hacking some Chinatown sandwiches of your own).
 Or get a griddled savory-doughnutty sesame pancake stuffed with meat and fresh vegetables from Vanessa's Dumpling House, a filling sandwich at under $3.

 There are two good parks in Chinatown: One along Mulberry Street and another between Chrystie and Forsyth Streets.
-Gather your treats, colonize a park table, and get snacking.
+Gather your treats, grab a park table, and get snacking.

 More Tasty Things